How the Right Display Can Help Build Your Brand, Maximize Sales, and Separate You from the Competition

 A second way to establish credibility and trust is by securing a well-credentialed spokesperson for the brand, providing endorsements from respected members of the medical community, professional athletes, celebrities or models (particularly for topicals, etc.).
 Customer testimonials can also go a long way in establishing trust and building credibility with consumers.

-The third way is by creating a very tasteful and professional display that gives the consumer comfort about the company behind the product.
+The third way is by creating a very tasteful and professional CBD display box that gives the consumer comfort about the company behind the product.
 In the same way that white lab coats have been shown to create an automatic level of authority, trust, and respect for doctors who wear them, a professional display can create an immediate sense of trust and credibility among consumers.
 Does the display communicate that the company is an established player that stands behind its product, or is it a fly-by-night company likely to put out an inconsistent and poorly tested product?
 Does the display incorporate endorsements and testimonials that are so important to establising trust and credibility as mentioned above?
 Is the display well designed, organized, clean and well maintained?
 Does the display and/or literature provide clear contact information for a customer to contact in the event of a question or concern?

 Ultimately, the best way to establish trust and capability is to get the consumer to try the product and have a good experience with it.
 An effective display will be designed to induce trial as discussed in Part 1 of this series.

 5) Visual Impact- Creating a display that has a strong visual impact is essential to make your brand stand out at retail.
-Visual impact can be achieved in numerous ways such as through lighting, digital media, breath-taking graphics, unique shapes and color schemes, display size, and off-shelf placement of the display.
+Visual impact can be achieved in numerous ways such as through lighting, digital media, breath-taking graphics, unique shapes and color schemes, display size, and off-shelf placement of the CBD display boxes.
 We could share many examples of visually impactful displays we have designed, but two that illustrate our point are shown below.

 6) Balancing Security vs. Accessibility/Convenience- Understanding the tradeoffs between security vs. accessiblity and convenience is important before embarking on any CBD POP display design project.
 Because CBD products are often considered high-value products, many major retailers require that the products be displayed in a locking case.
 While this goes a long way in terms of preventing theft, it can also reduce sales, particularly in understaffed stores or in situations where consumers are too impatient to wait for a store clerk to open the case.
 In addition, because product awareness is generally low as we have discussed and there is likely to be multiple product choices, some consumers may feel uncomfortable or rushed to make a decision with the store clerk hovering over them while they struggle to read the labels and make a decision.